Claudia Maria Buch

-Claudia Maria Buch (also Claudia-Maria Buch; born March 1966) is a German economist who currently serves as Vice President of the Bundesbank.
-She previously worked as professor at the University of Tübingen and served as a member of the German Council of Economic Experts.
-Buch worked as scientific director at the Institut für Angewandte Wirtschaftsforschung (Institute of Applied Economic Studies) in Tübingen and as chairperson of the economic council at the Federal Ministry of Economics and Technology.
+Claudia Maria Buch (also Claudia-Maria Buch; born March 1966) is a German economist who serves as Chair of the ECB Supervisory Board since 2024.
+She was a Vice President of the Bundesbank from 2014 to 2023.

+Earlier in her career, Buch worked as professor at the University of Tübingen and was a member of the German Council of Economic Experts.

+She worked as scientific director at the Institut für Angewandte Wirtschaftsforschung (Institute of Applied Economic Studies) in Tübingen and as chairperson of the economic council at the Federal Ministry of Economics and Technology.
 She still teaches at the Otto-von-Guericke-Universität Magdeburg.
 Her research focuses on regulation and supervision of banking.

-Career
+Early life and education

 Buch was born in March 1966 in Paderborn.
 She attended the Gymnasium Theodorianum in Paderborn and subsequently studied economics at the University of Bonn from 1985 to 1991, graduating with a degree as Diplom-Volkswirtin.
 She was also granted a Master of Business Administration at the University of Wisconsin–Eau Claire after studying there between 1988 and 1989.
 During 1991 and 1992 she passed the Advanced Studies-Program in International Economic Policy Research at the Kiel Institute for the World Economy (IfW).

+Career

-Since 1992 she had been working there as a scientific assistant in the research group "Central and Eastern Europe".
+From 1992, Buch worked at IfW Kiel as a scientific assistant in the research group "Central and Eastern Europe".
 Since 1996 she has worked in the research group "Financial Markets".
 In 1996 she received a doctoral degree from the University of Kiel and was promoted to professor in 2002.
 For the IfW she was in charge of the research field "Financial Markets" between 2001 and 2003.
 She was a visiting scholar at the Salomon Center for the Study of Financial Institutions (New York University), at the University of Michigan (Ann Arbor), at the National Bureau of Economic Research (Cambridge MA), and at the Research Center of the Deutsche Bundesbank (Frankfurt).